karenlo08/Face-Detector-Smart-Lock/README.md

 ### 1.A Haar Cascade Classifier
 From OpenCV documentation:
-> The word “Cascade” in the classifier name means that the resultant classifier consists of several simpler classifiers (stages) that are applied subsequently to a region of interest until at some stage the candidate is rejected or all the stages are passed.
+>> The word “Cascade” in the classifier name means that the resulting classifier consists of several simpler classifiers (stages) that are applied subsequently to a region of interest until at some stage the candidate is rejected or all the stages are passed.
 The basic classifiers are decision-tree classifiers with at least 2 leaves.
 Haar-like features are the input/filters to the basic classifiers.
 <img src="/img/haar_cascade.png"/>

 ### 1.B Histogram of Oriented Gradients (HOG)